 Theft is a crime and should be taken seriously.
-Even if the value of the goods and services stolen from your restaurant was relatively inconsequential, the total value of the goods stolen from restaurants in your area by that same perpetrator could add up to a lot.
+Even if the value of the goods and services stolen from your restaurant was relatively inconsequential, the total value of the goods stolen in your area by that same perpetrator could add up to a lot.
 You could help the police catch a serial dine and dasher!

 Next, reach out to restaurateurs in your community.
 Describe the perpetrator to them and warn them to look out for this person.
 You don’t want fellow businesses to fall victim to the same person.

 What NOT to Do If You’re a Victim of Dashers

 Here are several things you should not do if you’ve been a victim of dine and dash.